MesfinMo/AccessExternalService/README.md

 **AES.Data.Tests and AES.Service.Tests:** These are the test projects which use MSTest with moq framework to mock Repository dependencies.

 **WalmartStore:** This is the client application which is built using asp.net core and javascript.
-The .net core part acts as a web service to serve the ajax requests coming from the client application.
+The .net core part renders the first landing page and also acts as a web service to serve the ajax requests coming from the client application.

 To test the test projects from a command line, use the below command as an example